 - Take frequent breaks from the sun and heat.
 Find shade and rest for several minutes before restarting the task/job or rejoining the activity.

 - Wear protective clothing to prevent injuries from the sun.
 Wide-brimmed hats offer immediate shade, and clothing that is made with lighter, cooler fabrics can help keep the body cool.

-As summer approaches and we head in to the hottest months of the year, remember to take preventative measures to keep cool and hydrated, especially when working outside.
+With the arrival of summer comes the hottest months of the year, so remember, take preventative measures to keep cool and hydrated, especially when working outside.
 Employers can ensure workplace safety by offering ways for employees to stay cool.

 If you have been injured on the job as a result of a heat-related illness, you may be entitled to workers’ compensation benefits.
 To discuss your options, get an experienced accident and workers’ comp attorney on your side to protect your rights.
 Reach out to Dale E. Anstine today to learn more.
 With offices in York and Gettysburg, our team is proud to protect the injured across the Central Pennsylvania community.
 Consultations are always free, we’re available 24/7, and there’s no fee unless we win for you.